 Training the Value Function with a Reward Model

-In reinforcement learning, the training of the value function is fundamentally dependent on a reward model.
-This model provides the essential reward signal, , which serves as the basis for computing the value function's learning target, for instance, within the Temporal Difference (TD) error calculation.
+In Reinforcement Learning from Human Feedback (RLHF) and similar actor-critic alignment frameworks, the training of the value function depends on a separate, pre-trained reward model.
+Because the environment does not provide explicit intrinsic rewards, this reward model provides the essential reward signal, , which serves as the basis for computing the value function's learning target, such as within the Temporal Difference (TD) error calculation.

 0